schr0841/cnn_project/README.md

 - **Increased Complexity**: Ensembles can be more complex to implement and interpret compared to individual models.
 - **Computational Cost**: Training multiple models can be computationally expensive and require more resources.

-Ensemble methods are a powerful tool in machine learning, often used in practice to achieve higher performance and more reliable predictions.In our specific scenario, the ensemble model uses averaging to select the mode, or the most common predicted class, from the three pre-trained models.
+Ensemble methods are a powerful tool in machine learning, often used in practice to achieve higher performance and more reliable predictions.
+In our specific scenario, the ensemble model uses averaging to select the mode, or the most common predicted class, from the three pre-trained models.
 By doing this, it allows for further generalization accuracy improvements on the unseen validation data.